do-me/fast-instagram-scraper/README.md

 ## Jupyter and fully functional command line version available!

 A fast Instagram Scraper based on Torpy.
-Scrapes posts for multiple hashtags and [location ids](https://geo.rocks/post/mining-locations-ids/) at once.
+Scrapes post metadata for multiple hashtags and [location ids](https://geo.rocks/post/mining-locations-ids/) sequentially, concurrently or combined.
+Multithreading supported.

 *Requirements: [Torpy](https://github.com/torpyorg/torpy) package installed but no login and no API-Key.
 Working for all OS.*

+Please use responsibly and respect Instagram's terms of use!
+If you enjoy Fast Instagram Scraper consider giving a ⭐

-*Update December 2020*: Seems like some people are actively using this tool, so the chances to get a blocked end node rise.
-Still working fine but please use responsibly and respect Instagram's terms of use.
-Hashtags will be mined around 4-5 times faster due to larger batches even though Tor end nodes get blocked more often than for location IDs.
+*Update December 2020*: Hashtags will be mined around 4-5 times faster due to larger batches even though Tor end nodes get blocked more often than for location IDs.

 ## Command Line Version
 ![Fast Instagram Scraper](https://github.com/do-me/fast-instagram-scraper/blob/main/fast-instagram-scraper-cli.gif)